Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Experiments

 \subsubsection{Compared methods and evaluation metrics}

-We benchmark AMI against state-of-the-art adversarial policy methods, including \emph{Gleave et al.}\cite{gleave2019iclr2020advpolicy}, \emph{Wu et al.}\cite{wu2021usenix}, and \emph{Guo et al.}\cite{guo2021icml2021}.
-While these methods were initially designed to target single-agent RL, we adapt them to attack c-MARL by substituting a single RL victim with multiple RL victims.
+We benchmark AMI against state-of-the-art adversarial policy methods, including single-agent adversarial policy, \emph{Gleave et al.} \cite{gleave2019iclr2020advpolicy}, \emph{Wu et al.} \cite{wu2021usenix}, \emph{Guo et al.} \cite{guo2021icml2021} and multi-agent attack GMA \cite{zan2023obsbased}.
+We adapt adversarial policy for single-agent case to multi-agent by substituting a single RL victim with multiple RL victims.
+As for multi-agent observation-based GMA attack, we allow their attack to manipulate victim action arbitrarily, same as our setting.
 To ensure a fair comparison, AMI and all baselines employ the same codebase, network structure, and hyperparameters.
 For method-specific hyperparameters, we tune their values for optimal performance.
+The adversary's goal is to maximize the adversarial reward $r^\alpha$, defined as (1) maximizing the loss of allies and minimizing the loss of enemies for SMAC.
+(2) minimizing the speed of agents in +x direction for MAMujoco.
+(3) maximizing the euclidean distance between all agents for rendezvous.
+All experiments were conducted with five random seeds, and results are presented with a 95\% confidence interval.
+The hyperparameters used for all experiments are listed in Appendix. \ref{appendix_hyperparam}.